-A peaceful Sapphire Coast town famous for its fishing, Bermagui is nestled around a safe, all-weather harbour dating from the 1830s.
+A peaceful Sapphire Coast town famous for its fishing, Bermagui is nestled around a safe, all-weather harbour.

 Bermagui sits halfway between the regional airports of Merimbula (1 hr 15 mins to the south) and Moruya (1 hr 15mins to the north) Regional Express (REX) offer daily return flights from these airports to Sydney and Melbourne.

 CountryLink, VLine and Premier Motor Service provide regular coach services from Sydney, Melbourne and Canberra.

 The main industries people from Bermagui work in are:

 The closest major regional hospital to Bermagui is located in Bega (one hour drive from Bermagui) and includes:

 - 15 emergency department bays

 There is one public primary school in Bermagui, Bermagui Public School.